 - An ApsaraDB for Redis instance is created as the destination of data migration.

-- An Elastic Compute Service (ECS) instance is created for running the redis-shake tool.
+- An Elastic Compute Service (ECS) instance is created to run the redis-shake tool.

 - The ECS instance can access the destination ApsaraDB for Redis instance.

 Redis-shake is an open source tool developed by Alibaba Cloud.
 You can use it to parse (decode mode), recover (restore mode), back up (dump mode), and synchronize (sync or rump mode) Redis data.
-In restore mode, redis-shake can use an RDB file to recover or migrate data.
-This topic describes how to migrate data from on-premises Redis to ApsaraDB for Redis by restoring data from an RDB file.
+In restore mode, you can use redis-shake to restore or migrate data from RDB files.
+This topic describes how to restore data from an RDB file to an ApsaraDB for Redis instance.
+This way, you can migrate a self-managed Redis instance to Alibaba Cloud.

 - Log on to the ECS instance that can access the ApsaraDB for Redis instance.

 Note We recommend that you download the latest version of redis-shake.

-tar -xvf redis-shake.tar.gzNote The decompressed redis-shake file is a binary file that can run in the 64-bit Linux operating system.
+tar -xvf redis-shake.tar.gzNote The decompressed redis-shake file is a binary file that is executable in the 64-bit Linux operating system.
 The redis-shake.conf file is the configuration file of redis-shake.
 You must modify this configuration file.

 - Modify the redis-shake.conf file.
 The following table describes the parameters for the restore mode of redis-shake.

 target.password_raw The password of the ApsaraDB for Redis instance.

 TargetPass233Note If you use a database account other than the default database account to connect to the ApsaraDB for Redis instance, set this parameter in the following format: